stellar/stellar-core/performance-eval.md

 This document highlights the various ways a particular branch or changeset can be evaluated when it comes to performance characteristics.

-When submiting changes that may impact the network's performance, we require to perform some level of comparison of the changes between that version and  latest master or release.
+When submitting changes that may impact the network's performance, we require to perform some level of comparison of the changes between that version and  latest master or release.

 # Metrics being used for all scenarios